Recently updated on April 25th, 2025 at 10:56 pm

 The legal information contained here does not constitute legal advice or substitute for legal advice.

-This website provides services to prepare cases at Courts at Counties across Florida as they share the same laws.
+This website provides services to prepare cases at courts and counties across Florida as they share the same laws.
 It also has county specific slight changes such as additional court forms required.

 CONTACT TECHNICAL SUPPORT